[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 The easiest approach is to attach an Excel file in the test chat and have it aggregate.

-However, attaching a file every time is cumbersome in actual agent usage scenarios.
+However, attaching a file every time is cumbersome in actual agent use scenarios.

 Ideally, the agent would have the data from the start, and you could just say "aggregate this" without any attachment.

-This article covers methods for passing structured data (Excel) for aggregation to an agent, verified on actual hardware as of June 2026.
+This article covers methods for passing structured data (Excel) for aggregation to an agent, with hands-on verification as of June 2026.

-This is intended as a reference for those who want to have an agent permanently hold collected data for analysis.
+I hope this serves as a reference for those who want to give an agent collected data permanently for analysis.

 This article is the 5th installment in a series on building agents with Copilot Studio.

-The series aims to build an agent that handles "collection → aggregation → charts → insights → documentation" end-to-end, and this article covers the entry point of "collection"—how to pass data as a prerequisite for aggregation.
+The series aims to build an agent that handles "collection → aggregation → charts → insights → documentation" end-to-end, and this article covers the "collection" entry point—how to pass data as a prerequisite for aggregation.

-Target audience: Those who want to have an agent in Copilot Studio permanently hold analytical data and aggregate it
+Target audience: Those who want to give an agent data permanently in Copilot Studio for aggregation and analysis

 Series Article List